Believe it or not, Monevator is a blog about securing financial freedom.

 Originally it was focused on retiring early, but during a sabbatical I discovered I missed doing good work for money, provided it was on my own terms.

-Nowadays I think I’ll always do some freelance, even into my old age – and even if I don’t really need the money.
+Nowadays I think I’ll always do something, even into my old age – and even if I don’t really need the money.

-I’m equally agnostic about how you plan to use your financial freedom.
+I’m perfectly agnostic about how you plan to use your financial freedom.

 I imagine most readers want more time back, or an income stream to support other ambitions.
-Maybe you do want to retire very early, or perhaps you want to downsize with security, or travel, or write novels, or breed rare goats.
+Or maybe you do want to retire very early, or perhaps you want to downsize with security, or travel, or write novels, or breed rare goats.

 Do you want to make a million?
 You can stick around, too.

-I don’t mind if you want the financial freedom to sell ice-creams on a beach in Bali on the minimum wage while living a higher-rolling lifestyle back at home, funded out of your savings and investments.
+Perhaps you want the financial freedom to sell ice-creams on a beach in Bali on the minimum wage while living the higher-rolling lifestyle back at home, funded out of your savings and investments.

-Material goals aren’t my cup of tea, but each to his own!
+Material goals aren’t my cup of tea, but each to his or her own.

 Looking to the end game

-I began with ‘believe it or not’ because I’m pretty sure Monevator’s ultimate motivation – securing your financial freedom – gets lost in all the posts about everything from corporate bonds and start-up businesses to house prices and interest only mortgages.
+I began with ‘believe it or not’ because Monevator’s ultimate motivation – securing financial freedom – gets lost day-to-day in the minutia of our posts about everything from passive investing and global trackers to retirement income and investor psychology.

-Yet the danger is this blog looks like a site about making money for it’s own sake.
+Yet the danger is Monevator looks like a site about making money for it’s own sake.
 And that’s a danger that can affect your own investing, too.

-Here’s a tale to explain what I mean.
+Here’s a fairy tale to explain what I mean.

 A very pessimistic person – the type you find writing comments in CAPITALS on Web forums – decides to prepare for the breakdown of civilisation.